JustAHuman-xD/SlimefunEssentials/README.md

 # SlimefunToEmi
 Slimefun to EMI is a minecraft mod that adds items from the Slimefun4 plugin and addons to EMI the recipe viewer mod!
 As time passes I will add support for more and more slimefun 4 addons as well as various abstract recipes from slimefun and its addons!
+# Dependencies
+- EMI (Required)
+- Cloth Config API (Required)
+- Mod Menu (Optional)

-Configuration (requires mod menu & cloth config):
+# Configuration (requires cloth config api, mod menu optional for in game menu):

-Toggle for Manual or Machine default Recipes (for the recipe trees.
-See What does it do) Toggle for all Slimefun Addon Support
+- Toggle for Manual or Machine default Recipes (for the recipe trees.
+See What does it do)
+- Toggle for all Slimefun Addon Support
 # What does it do:
 - Includes all Core Slimefun Items
 - Includes all Core Slimefun Item Recipes